dazinator/dazinator.github.io/source/_posts/2016-01-24-aurelia-and-asp-net-5-mvc-part2.md

 import bootstrap from 'bootstrap';
 ```

-This is `ES6` syntax for declaring a dependency on a module.
+This is `ES6` syntax for declaring a module dependency.

-You should now see that `JQuery` and `Bootstrap` are loaded:
+You should now see that `JQuery` and `Bootstrap` are loaded on every page:

 ![jspmjqueryandbootstrapdependency.PNG]({{site.baseurl}}/assets/posts/jspmjqueryandbootstrapdependency.PNG)